A cohomological Hasse principle over two-dimensional local rings: Introduction

-(a) $A$ is a discrete valuation ring and the morphism $\pi$ is flat.
+(a) The function field of a connected regular projective curve over the fraction field of a henselian excellent discrete valuation ring $A$.
 We call this case the \emph{semi-global} case.

-(b) $A$ is two-dimensional and the morphism $\pi$ is birational.
+(b) The fraction field of a two-dimensional henselian excellent normal local domain $A$.
 This will be called the \emph{local} case.

-Let $n\ge 1$ be an integer \emph{that is invertible in the residue field} $k$.
-Let $\Omega_K$ denote the set of (normalized, rank 1) discrete valuations on $K$, and let $K_v$ be the corresponding completion of $K$ for each $v\in \Omega_K$. \end{notation}
+Let $\Omega_K$ denote the set of (normalized, rank 1) discrete valuations on $K$, and let $K_v$ be the corresponding completion of $K$ for each $v\in \Omega_K$.
+In both cases we denote by $k$ the residue field of $A$.
+Let $n\ge 1$ be an integer \emph{that is invertible in} $k$.

+By resolution of embedded singularities on two-dimensional schemes (\cite[p.38 and p.43]{Sha66}, \cite[p.193]{Lip75}), in both cases one can find a connected regular two-dimensional scheme $\mathcal{X}$ equipped with a proper morphism $\pi: \mathcal{X}\to\Spec(A)$ satisfying the following conditions: